-On the other hand, these interfaces need to be firm and free of chatter to the extent possible, for a good feel and function.
+On the other hand, these interfaces need to be firm and free of chatter to the extent possible, and resilient at the same time, for a good feel and function.
 So we need to pay close attention to precise sizing, and we need to try to keep surfaces smooth and lubricated as appropriate.

 The precision with which moving parts move relative to one another and relative to gravity has a large effect on function and longevity.
 This is particularly true of the hammershank and hammer.
-If the shank isn't set up to move precisely up and down (travel), there will be chatter, vibration of the hammer as it moves up to the string and as it rebounds.
-Similarly, if the hammerhead isn't aligned (squared, "burned") so that its weight is evenly balanced relative to the shank, a chatter or side to side vibration will occur.
+If the shank isn't set up to move precisely up and down (travel), there will be chatter, side to side vibration of the hammer as it moves up to the string and as it rebounds.
+Similarly, if the hammerhead isn't aligned (squared, "burned") so that its weight is evenly balanced relative to the shank, chatter will occur.
 Either of these conditions will lead to more wear of the hammer surface, the centerpin bushings, and possibly the knuckle and other parts as well.
 Excellent travel and squaring are also an important component of voicing, so attention to these details yields additional rewards.
 Firm centerpinning is a necessary foundation for these factors.